-Machine Learning Toolkit¶
+Machine Learning Toolkit

-- Clustering algorithms to group data points and identify patterns in their distributions.
+- Clustering algorithms used to group data points and to identify patterns in their distributions.
 The algorithms make use of a k-dimensional tree to store points and scoring functions to analyze how well they performed.

-- Miscellaneous utilities including but not limited to model metrics, data manipulation and preprocessing functions.
+- Miscellaneous utilities including, but not limited to model metrics, data manipulation and preprocessing functions.